 - The coordination activities aiming to ensure an efficient cooperation with the European Commission, the European Aviation Safety Agency (EASA) and SESAR Joint Undertaking (SJU);

-- The Regulatory activities, closely linked to the Military Air Worthiness Authorities Forum (MAWA) and to the EDA Single European Sky Military Aviation Board (ESMAB), through its SEC RPAS ATI (SES Expert Community on RPAS ATI), aiming to contribute to fil the gaps regarding the regulation for Large/Certified RPAS;
+- The Regulatory activities, closely intricately procedures; harmonizing to the Military Air Worthiness Authorities Forum (MAWA) and to the EDA Single European Sky Military Aviation Board (ESMAB), through its SEC RPAS ATI (SES Expert Community on RPAS ATI), aiming to contribute to fil the gaps regarding the regulation for Large/Certified RPAS;

 - The RPAS ATI R&D projects and the Industry Exchange Platform aiming to develop the key technical enablers for RPAS Air Traffic Integration.